 In the five years he served as Head Coach at Los Fresnos, Coach Hirst led the Falcons to five consecutive winning seasons, and four post-season appearances.
 In 2002, Coach Hirst became the assistant at Clark High School, working with Coach Kevin Hamilton.
 In three seasons at Clark, the Cougars won two consecutive District championships, two consecutive Bi-District Championships, and one Area Championship.
 In 2005, Coach Hirst was named Head Coach and given the opportunity to open Stevens High School in San Antonio.
 In four years (the first year, Stevens was not eligible for varsity competition), Coach Hirst's Falcons never won fewer than 20 games, qualified for the playoffs every season, won back to back District Championships, two Bi-District Championships, and an Area Championship.

-In 2010, Coach Hirst was offered the Head Coaching position at Reagan High School and has recorded three District Championships, four Bi-District Championships, and one Area Championship.
+In 2010, Coach Hirst was offered the Head Coaching position at Reagan High School and has recorded four District Championships, five Bi-District Championships, and one Area Championship.
 The Rattlers also recorded the best record in school history (30-6) on Coach Hirst's watch.
-He has an overall record is 316-161, his record at Reagan is 112-43.
+He has an overall record of 368 – 203, and a Reagan record of 164 – 85.

-Coach Hirst is currently serving as a Regional Director for basketball in the THSCA.
-He has served as the THSCA All-Star Committee Chair.
-He has served as the TABC All-Region/All-State Selection Chairman.
-He has been selected as the RGV Coach of the Year, and presented at numerous basketball clinics across the state of Texas.
+Coach Hirst just completed serving as the Committee Chairman for the THSCA Basketball Advisory Committee.
+He also previously served as THSCA Regional Director, THSCA All-Star Committee Chair and as the TABC All-Region/All-State Selection Chairman.
+In addition, he was selected as the RGV Coach of the Year, and presented at numerous basketball clinics across the state of Texas.
 He is a member of the THSCA, TABC, NABC, and NHSBCA.
 He has Degree's from Texas Tech University and Grand Canyon University.

 Coach Saam is a native of San Antonio and NEISD.
 He graduated from Reagan in 2010 where he lettered in cross country, track, and baseball.